nology-tech/react-code-along/notes/plan.md

 ## Objectives

+- Overall, How can we get components to communicate within a React application?
 - How can we use functions as props to trigger components to be shown or hidden?
 - How can we use functions as props to capture a users input to filter some data?